magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 Lucy (stammering, voice cracking): “I—I admit nothing!
 I… I only wanted cookies—”

 (Bella suddenly spins to a stop, staring directly into Lucy’s eyes with mock ferocity.
-Lucy bursts into a nervous giggle, forgetting her lines entirely.
-For a beat, she just stands there, caught in the current of their energy, half-terrified, half-alive.)
+Lucy bursts into a nervous giggle, forgetting her role entirely.
+For a beat, she just stands there, caught in the current of their energy, half-terrified.)

 The scene collapsed into laughter, but for Lucy, the air was still trembling, as though something inside her had cracked open.

-Lucy froze.
-Her throat locked.
-She wanted to laugh but feared the sound of it.
-She wanted to speak but found herself mute.
-Something broke loose in her chest, and for a moment she felt alive again.

-That night at home, Lucy sat hunched over her books, her forehead pressed hard against the page.
+That night at home, Lucy calmed herself.
+She sat hunched over her books, her forehead pressed hard against the page.
 She copied the same formula three times, then ripped it out and began again.
 A voice she would not name seemed to hover in the silence: disapproving, heavy, impossible to please.
 She whispered into the paper, almost a prayer:

-*“Tomorrow, I will be good and focus on what actually matters.
-I will.”*
+“Tomorrow, I will be good and focus on *what actually matters*.
+I will.”

 ## The Family Game

 But the next day, when the final bell rang, her feet betrayed her.
-Again she found herself outside the club room.
+Again, she found herself outside the club room.

 Bella wore silver earrings this time, her hair tied back neatly, the shine catching every flicker of the light.
-Joseph’s calm presence steadied the room, as though he were the quiet anchor in a sea of make-believe.
-Lucy found herself staring at them too long, her gaze clinging as if to fix their shapes in memory—Bella’s assured posture, Joseph’s unhurried voice.
+Lucy found herself staring at Bella, her gaze clinging as if to fix her posture.

 That evening, the game was simple: play a family.
 Joseph slipped easily into the role of a father, puffing his chest and lowering his voice with exaggerated seriousness.
 Bella, without hesitation, became the mother—her tone sharp one moment, tender the next, a theatrical rhythm that made the room ripple with amusement.
 And Lucy—Lucy was the daughter.